jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/red-teaming/index.md

 <text-container>

-`Fluid Attacks` is 100% a red team.
+Fluid Attacks
-We establish with your organization specific objectives and set out to attack its systems and security controls to find out the effectiveness of its attack prevention, detection and response strategies.
+establishes with your organization specific objectives and sets out to attack its systems and security controls to find out the effectiveness of its attack prevention, detection and response strategies.
 The holistic nature of this approach means